 All things theater

-One of the coolest things was the afternoon that Sarah and my mom, her Mommom, sat down and watched a DVD of Orangemite’s performance of The Merry Wives of Windsor.
+One of the coolest things was the afternoon that Ashar and my mom, her Mommom, sat down and watched a DVD of Orangemite’s performance of The Merry Wives of Windsor.
 We also had a nice night out (despite a freak rainstorm) seeing Orangemite’s team perform Sophocles’ Antigone.

 And, as summer winds down (did I really just write that?!) we’re planning to have a Shakespeare Film Festival at home, watching some various movies and recorded stage adaptations.